zikula-modules/MediaModule/README.md

 - The Flickr MediaType is currently disabled due to legal questions
 - Even though files are watermarked, they are still available non-watermarked.
 Users could try to guess the URL and access the un-watermarked files.
+- Permissions are currently only object-type based and not object-instance based.
+This means that you cannot configure permissions per object, but only per object type.
+I.e. you cannot grant groups access to collection A while not granting access to collection B.

 ## Talk to me!
 If you find a bug or have problems, please [create an issue](https://github.com/cmfcmf/MediaModule/issues/new)!